-If you’re into streaming, whether you use it or not, you’ve heard the name OBS.
-OBS is the go-to software for pretty much everyone looking to stream whatever it is they want from their computers to wherever they want.
+Whether you’re into streaming or using it, you’ve heard the name OBS.
+OBS is the go-to software for everyone looking to stream whatever they want from their computers to wherever they want.

 Owing to its huge popularity, the development team behind the software works tirelessly to bring new updates, more performance and bug fixes to users.

-For some reason though, people look at these updates and nuisances as by the time an update arrives, a user is generally pretty well dialled in terms of settings, overlays and scenes and in general the way they use the software.
-So if installing an update is too much of a hassle, they tend to just ignore them.
+For some reason, though, people look at these updates and nuisances as by the time an update arrives, a user is generally pretty well-dialled in terms of settings, overlays and scenes and how they use the software.
+So if installing an update is too much of a hassle, they tend to ignore them.

-We’re guilty of it too and when you’re just looking to casually stream, it becomes all the easier to click on that skip button on update notifications.
+We’re guilty of it too, and when you’re just looking to stream casually, it becomes all the easier to click on that skip button on update notifications.

-However, some updates bring essential security patches and keeping that in mind, we’re going to correct our mistakes today and take a look at how to update OBS.
+However, some updates bring essential security patches and keeping that in mind, we’re going to correct our mistakes today and look at how to update OBS.

 Also read: How to add Twitch chat to OBS?